nikiimisal/Git-Github/Gitlab setup & some Commands.md

 | `git pull`            | Get updates from GitLab  |
 | `git status`          | See changed files        |

+## 🧭 10.
+Done & Explore More!

 You’ve now set up your GitLab from scratch, connected via SSH, and pushed your first code!
 Try exploring:

-CI/CD Pipelines
+• CI/CD Pipelines

-Issue Boards
+• Issue Boards

-Merge Requests
+• Merge Requests

 💡 GitLab is not just hosting — it’s a full DevOps powerhouse.

-❤️ Support & Connect
+## ❤️ Support & Connect

 If you liked this guide, give it a ⭐ on your repo or share it!
 Happy coding 🧑‍💻